slgora/ex_situ_PGRFA_metrics/README.md

 # To be discussed:
 1)Intended use of "isCrop" Variable (Currently replaced with crop_status variable )

+2)Assigning variable Crop strategy: currently, this is done before standardizing taxa, but I think this should be done after.
+TBD with Colin.

 # Notes on current implementation